ixartz/Next-js-Boilerplate/README.md

 If you are VSCode user, you can have a better integration with VSCode by installing the suggested extension in `.vscode/extension.json`.
 The starter code comes up with Settings for a seamless integration with VSCode.
 The Debug configuration is also provided for frontend and backend debugging experience.

-With the plugins installed on your VSCode, ESLint and Prettier can automatically fix the code and show you the errors.
-The same goes for testing, you can install the VSCode Vitest extension to automatically run your tests and it also shows the code coverage in context.
+With the plugins installed in your VSCode, ESLint and Prettier can automatically fix the code and display errors.
+The same applies to testing: you can install the VSCode Vitest extension to automatically run your tests, and it also shows the code coverage in context.

 Pro tips: if you need a project wide-type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.

 ### Contributions

 Everyone is welcome to contribute to this project.
-Feel free to open an issue if you have a question or find a bug.
-Totally open to any suggestions and improvements.
+Feel free to open an issue if you have any questions or find a bug.
+Totally open to suggestions and improvements.

 ### License